 When you are sexually active, STDs are a fact of life.
 Even if it has been a while since you were last sexually active, if you have ever had unprotected sex, you should be tested for STDs.
 Many people with STDs are unaware they are infected because they have no symptoms or confuse their symptoms with something else.
 Here are the top 5 reasons to get free STD testing today.

-Care Net pregnancy care centers offer STD testing free for Chlamydia and Gonorrhea at locations in and around Albuquerque.
+Care Net Pregnancy Centers offer free STD testing for Chlamydia and Gonorrhea at locations in and around Albuquerque.
 Making an STD testing appointment with us is easy and confidential.
-Call 505-880-0882 to schedule an appointment for testing.
+Call 505-880-0882 to schedule an appointment for testing at our Albuquerque location or visit our Contact us page for additional locations.
 A follow-up appointment will be scheduled for 2 to 7 days after your testing.
 At the second consultation, we will provide your testing results and discuss options for treatment if you test positive for any STDs.
 Same-day appointments and walk-ins are welcome.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL or LEGAL ADVICE